To-jak/reinforcement-learning-practical-work/README.md

-# Reinforcement Learning practical work
+#### Reinforcement Learning practical work
-Compilation of work and assignments with my solutions for reinforcement learning thematic.
+*Compilation of work and assignments with my solutions for reinforcement learning thematic.*

----
+* **Dynamic Programming**
+Using dynamic programming methods (Policy Evaluation, Policy Improvement, Policy Iteration, Value Iteration...) to solve reinforcement learning problem in MDP context.

+* **Monte Carlo methods**
+Monte Carlo methods for reinforcement learning.
+The agent learns directly from episodes of experience without any prior knowledge of MDP transitions.

+* **Bandits Strategies**
+Multi armed bandits problem.
+An agent chooses an action and each action returns a reward according to a given underlying probability distribution.

+* **Value Based Methods**

+* **Policy Based Methods**
 ---
 # Dynamic Programming

 #### [Value iteration algorithm implementation]() for MDP graph: